New to Ginn Library? We're Here to Help!

 - In person at Ginn Library or Tisch Library

 Two-Factor Authentication (2FA): Tufts adopted 2FA as an extra security measure to prevent hackers from accessing Tufts systems and stealing information.
 The 2FA program safe-guards Tufts systems that store your email, files, grades, etc. Enroll in 2FA today to protect your personal information.

-Canvas for course materials: Canvas provide faculty with a space to share readings, post assignments, and engage students.
-Check out the Tufts Canvas User Guide for more information and or help with Canvas, contact: firstname.lastname@example.org.
+Canvas for course materials: Canvas provides faculty with a space to share readings, post assignments, and engage students.
+Check out the Tufts Canvas User Guide for more information.
+For help with Canvas, contact email@example.com.

-Office 365: Office 365 provides access to Microsoft Office products, such as Word, Excel, PowerPoint, Outlook and more, to use online or as download for your computer.
+Office 365: Office 365 provides access to Microsoft Office products, such as Word, Excel, PowerPoint, Outlook and more, to use online or download to your computer.